 How to Create a Welcoming Reception Area

-In its most basic form, a reception area is a section of your office space that is used to greet all visitors and to provide a waiting area for them until they are met by the person that they came to the business to meet with.
+In its most basic form, a reception area is a section of your office space that is used to greet all visitors and to provide a waiting area for them until they are met by the person that they came to meet with.

 The size of the reception area that you create will be in direct proportion to both the type and size of your business.
 The sophistication and associated cost of building a stylish reception area, versus a basic one will depend in large part on what happens in the business.
 All reception areas have several furnishings and components in common: